A runaway dog is an owner’s worst nightmare. Runaways can be explained by many factors and can be corrected with several methods.

-A runaway cat or dog can come from the pet’s bad habit but also an owner’s inadequate behaviour, even if it seems harmless at first.
-It can cause anxiety but can also have serious consequences.
-In this article, we will aim to explain why dogs or cats run away, as well as tell you about the ways to prevent any escaping attempts.
+A runaway dog can come from the pet’s bad habit but also an owner’s inadequate behaviour, even if it seems harmless at first.
+It can make the owner anxious, but it can also have serious consequences.
+In this article, we will explain why dogs run away, and how to prevent any escaping attempts.

 Having a pet run away is a serious matter and should not be taken lightly.
-It is important to train your dog or cat not to run away because while the runaway dog or cat is at risk, the owner is also responsible for their actions.
+It is important to train your canine friend not to run away because while the runaway dog is at risk, the owner is also responsible for their actions.

-Having your cat or dog repeatedly run away can undoubtedly be discouraging for the owner.
-However, considering the risks to the animal and the owner, it seems wise to correct this behaviour as quickly as possible.
+Seeing your dog repeatedly run away can undoubtedly be discouraging for the owner.
+However, considering the risks to the animal and the owner, it seems wise to correct this behaviour as soon as possible.

 Before trying to eradicate annoying and potentially dangerous pet behaviour, it may seem important to understand the causes.
 There may be many reasons for running away.

 Hunger can be a factor in running away.
-Indeed, if the weight of a dog or cat is judged to be problematic by the veterinarian, the owner will be advised to adapt or reduce its diet.
-This is undoubtedly a very good thing for its health.
+Indeed, if the weight of a dog is judged to be problematic by the veterinarian, the owner will be advised to adapt or reduce their diet.
+This is undoubtedly a very good thing for their health.

 For dogs, it is also important to differentiate between potty walks and exercise walks.
 Most dogs need physical exercise and mental and olfactory stimulation.
 This is important for their physical and mental health.

 The outside world is full of exciting noises, enticing smells, children playing and many interesting solicitations.
-A curious cat or a bored dog may be tempted to run away and go discover the world as soon as the door opens.
+A bored dog may be tempted to run away and go discover the world as soon as the door opens.

-To counteract this bad habit, owners can establish a routine of playing with their cats or taking their dogs for a long walk every day when they come home.
+To counteract this bad habit, dog owners can establish a routine of taking their dogs for a long walk every day when they come home.
 Some breeds of dogs are particularly keen on exercise and walks.
 The hound will likely run away if not sufficiently exercised.

-Hot spells can be critical for runaway dogs or cats.
+Hot spells can be critical for runaway dogs.
 Some dogs run away exclusively to join females in heat that they sense in the neighbourhood.
-The same is true for cats, which can get involved in very violent fights with other cats.
 Similarly, females in heat may run away when they sense smell males nearby.
-Neutering and spaying of both males and females almost systematically overcome this problem.
+Neutering and spaying of males and females almost systematically overcome this problem.

-Thunder or fireworks can be all it takes for a dog and a cat to be terrified and run away.
+Dogs are fearful of loud noises.
+Thunder or fireworks can be all it takes for a dog to be terrified and run away.
 In their disoriented state, it may be difficult for them to find their way back home.
 A simple solution is to not open any doors or windows and to reassure your pet.
-Cats can become aggressive, so it is better to let them find a hiding place in the house until the noise stops.

 Sometimes, identifying the causes of runaways is unfortunately not enough to solve them.
-It is then possible to resort to solutions that will help contain the desire of cats and dogs to run away.
+It is then possible to resort to solutions that will help contain the desire of dogs to run away.

 The kit consists of an antenna wire, a transmitter box, a receiver box, and an electric collar.
 Anti-runaway fences are invisible.
 The link between the anti-runaway fence and the collar is through a receiver.
 The price of an anti-runaway fence is around £150.